Three Kingdoms: Final years of the dynasty

 After Liu Bei had captured Yi Province from Liu Zhang in 214, Sun Quan—who had been engaged with Cao Cao in the southeast at the region between the Huai and Yangtze rivers during the intervening years—turned his attention to the middle Yangtze.
 Cao Cao and Sun Quan had gained no success in breaking each other's positions.
 Liu Fu, an administrator under Cao Cao, had established agricultural garrisons at Hefei and Shouchun to defend Cao's territory near the Huai river.
 Sun Quan resented the fact that Liu Bei, a weaker ally, had gained so much territory west of him and demanded a larger share of the Xiang River basin.
 In 215, Lü Meng (Sun Quan's officer) was sent to capture Jing province's southern commanderies, but Guan Yu (Liu Bei's general) launched a counterattack.
 Later that year, Liu Bei and Sun Quan reached a settlement that the Xiang River would serve as the border between their territories.

-In the south, Sun Quan had sent He Qin, Lu Xun, and others to expand and conquer territory in what are now southern Zhejiang and Fujian provinces.
+In the south, Sun Quan had sent He Qin, Lu Xun, and others to expand and conquer territory in what are now southern Zhejiang and Fujian.

 In 219, Liu Bei seized Hanzhong by defeating and killing General Xiahou Yuan, who served Cao Cao.
 Cao Cao sent reinforcements in an unsuccessful attempt to reclaim the territory.
 Liu Bei had now secured his territory against the north and declared himself the King of Hanzhong.
 In the east, Sun Quan attempted to capture Hefei from Cao Cao, but he did not succeed.

 While Lu Su had been chief commander for Sun Quan in Jing Province, their policy was to maintain the alliance with Liu Bei while Cao Cao was still a threat.
 This changed when Sun Quan appointed Lü Meng when Lu Su died in 217.
 In 219, Guan Yu sailed from Jiangling up the Han River towards the city of Fan (near Xianyang), but was unable to capture it.
 In the autumn of 219, Lü Meng launched a surprise attack by sailing up the Yangtze towards Jiangling, resulting in its capture.
 Guan Yu was unable to hold his position as most of his army surrendered.
 He was captured and executed on Sun Quan's order.
 Cao Cao regained the Han valley, while Sun Quan captured all the territory east of the Yangtze Gorges.